-The man quickly disappeared and shortly returned again with some more people.
-They let down the drawbridge, crossed over the moat and knelt upon the cold earth, on their knees, in welcome.
+The man quickly disappeared and shortly returned again with some people.
+They let down the drawbridge, crossed over the moat and went down on their knees upon the cold earth, in welcome.
 They yielded the gate to him, which was already raised up high, and Sir Gawain urged them to stand, very courteously, and he rode over the bridge with them.
 Knights and squires appeared, to take Sir Gawain into the hall.
 Strong men held his saddle for him as he dismounted and then went off to attend to Gringolet in the stables.
-When Sir Gawain took off his helmet there was no shortage of noblemen there to relieve him of its weight!
+When Sir Gawain took off his helmet there was no shortage of noblemen there to relieve him of its weight.
 They took his sword and his shield, eager to be of service, and Sir Gawain thanked each one of them as courteously as he knew how.
-They were dressed in their festive clothes and led him into the hall where a blazing fire burned in a hearth on the floor.
+They were dressed in their festive clothes and led him into the hall where a blazing fire burned in a hearth upon the floor.
 Then the lord of the castle appeared from an upper floor, to greet his guest with honour.

 'You are welcome to stay for as long as you like,' he said.
 'All that you see, consider it your own!
 Do with it as you wish!'